hyena/professor_sloak/README.md

 Professor Sloak
 ===============

-This is a silly slack bot written to practice Rust.
+This is a silly discord bot written to practice Rust.
+It was originally written for slack, but they broke their api and discord's is better anyway.

 The bot wouldn't be possible without data from the [veekun pokedex] (https://github.com/veekun/pokedex).
 Thank you, Eevee!